$0 Northern Territory Adoption Quick-Start Checklist

 3. Providing identity documents — typically including a birth certificate or passport and a second form of photo ID

-5. Waiting for the check to be processed — processing times vary but typically take several weeks; complex checks involving interstate history or matching queries can take longer
+5. Waiting for the check to be processed — processing time varies, so apply early; complex checks involving interstate history or matching queries can take longer

 Once approved, the Ochre Card is valid for five years.
 You can check the status of your application online through the portal.